tensorflow/tensorflow/g3doc/LangRef.md

 SSA values bound to dimensions and symbols must always have 'index' type.

-In a [CFG Function](#cfg-functions), any SSA value can be bound to dimensional and symbol identifiers.

-In an [ML Function](#ml-functions), a symbolic identifier can be bound to an SSA value that is either an argument to the function, a value defined at the top level of that function (outside of all loops and if instructions), the result of a [`constant` operation](#'constant'-operation), or the result of an [`affine_apply`](#'affine_apply'-operation) operation that recursively takes as arguments any symbolic identifiers.
+A symbolic identifier can be bound to an SSA value that is either an argument to the function, a value defined at the top level of that function (outside of all loops and if instructions), the result of a [`constant` operation](#'constant'-operation), or the result of an [`affine_apply`](#'affine_apply'-operation) operation that recursively takes as arguments any symbolic identifiers.
 Dimensions may be bound not only to anything that a symbol is bound to, but also to induction variables of enclosing